screeps/docs/api/source/Room.md

 {% api_method_params %}
 raw : boolean
 If this parameter is false or undefined, the method returns an object parsed using `JSON.parse` which incurs some CPU cost on the first access (the return value is cached on subsequent calls).
-If `raw` is truthy, then raw JSON in string format is returned.
+If `raw` is true, then raw JSON in string format is returned.
 {% endapi_method_params %}